CreativeInquiry/FaceOSC-Templates/README.markdown

 * [Pure Data Extended](http://puredata.info/)
 	* requires Pd-Extended for the [OSCroute] and [udpreceive] objects (part of the mrpeach external included in Pd-Extended)

 Make sure FaceOSC is running and a face is detected (face mesh is drawn).
+The face detection runs very slowly (0.5 fps) while searching for a face.
+It speeds up to around 30fps once a one is found.
+Also, make sure you face is evenly lit.

 Further info: